ton-community/ton-docs/docs/learn/overviews/addresses.md

 Notice that both forms (_base64_ and _base64url_) are valid and must be accepted!
 :::

-#### Bounceable vs non-bounceable addresses
+#### Bounceable vs Non-Bounceable Addresses

-The core idea behind the "bounceable" flag is security for sender.
+The core idea behind the bounceable address flag is sender security.

-For example, if the destination smart contract does not exist, or if it throws an unhandled exception while processing this message, the message will be "bounced" back carrying the remainder of the original value (minus all message transfer and gas fees).
+For example, if the destination smart contract does not exist, or if retrieval issues become apparent while processing the transaction, the message will be "bounced" back to the sender and constitute the remainder of the original value of the transaction (minus all transfer and gas fees).
+This ensures the sender doesn't lose their funds that were sent to an address that cannot accept the transaction.

+In relation to bounceable addresses specifically:

-In fact, **bounceable=false** means that receiver is a wallet and **bounceable=true** is a custom smart contract with own logic (for example, DEX) and you shouldn't send him any non-bounceable messages because of the security reasons.
+1. The **bounceable=false** flag generally means the receiver is a wallet.
+2. The **bounceable=true** flag typically denotes a custom smart contract with its own application logic (for example, a DEX).
+In this example, non-bounceable messages should not be sent because of security reasons.

-Read more in [Non-bounceable messages](/develop/smart-contracts/guidelines/non-bouncable-messages) article.

-#### Did you know?
+Feel free to read more on this topic in our documentation to gain a better understanding of [non-bounceable messages](/develop/smart-contracts/guidelines/non-bouncable-messages).

+#### Armored base64 Representations

-Incidentally, other binary data related to the TON Blockchain has similar "armored" base64 representations, differing by their first bytes.
-For example, the ubiquitous 256-bit Ed25519 public keys are represented by first creating a 36-byte sequence as follows:
+Additional binary data related to the TON blockchain employs similar “armored” base64 user-friendly address representations.
+These differentiate from one another depending on the first 4 characters of their byte tag.
+For example, 256-bit Ed25519 public keys are represented by first creating a 36-byte sequence using the below process in order:

-- one tag byte _0x3E_, meaning that this is a public key
+- A single byte tag using the _0x3E_ format denotes a public key
-- one tag byte _0xE6_, meaning that this is a Ed25519 public key
+- A single byte tag using the _0xE6_ format denotes a Ed25519 public key
 - 32 bytes containing the standard binary representation of the Ed25519 public key
 - 2 bytes containing the big-endian representation of CRC16-CCITT of the previous 34 bytes

 The resulting 36-byte sequence is converted into a 48-character base64 or base64url string in the standard fashion.
-For example, the Ed25519 public key `E39ECDA0A7B0C60A7107EC43967829DBE8BC356A49B9DFC6186B3EAC74B5477D` (usually represented by a sequence of 32 bytes `0xE3, 0x9E, ..., 0x7D`) has the following "armored" representation:
+For example, the Ed25519 public key `E39ECDA0A7B0C60A7107EC43967829DBE8BC356A49B9DFC6186B3EAC74B5477D` (usually represented by a sequence of 32 bytes such as:  `0xE3, 0x9E, ..., 0x7D`) presents itself through the "armored" representation as follows:

 `Pubjns2gp7DGCnEH7EOWeCnb6Lw1akm538YYaz6sdLVHfRB2`

-### Convert User-friendly/raw address
+### Converting User-Friendly Addresses and Raw Addresses

-The most simple way to convert address by hand is a bunch of official tools and APIs:
+The simplest way to convert user-friendly and raw addresses is realized through the use of several TON APIs and other tools, including:

 * [ton.org/address](https://ton.org/address)
 * [toncenter API methods in mainnet](https://toncenter.com/api/v2/#/accounts/pack_address_packAddress_get)
 * [toncenter API methods in testnet](https://testnet.toncenter.com/api/v2/#/accounts/pack_address_packAddress_get)

-Also, there are 2 ways to work with wallets using JavaScript:
+Additionally, there are two ways to convert user-friendly and raw addresses for wallets using JavaScript:

 * [Convert address from/to user-friendly or raw form using ton.js](https://github.com/ton-community/ton/blob/master/src/address/Address.spec.ts)
 * [Convert address from/to user-friendly or raw form using tonweb](https://github.com/toncenter/tonweb/tree/master/src/utils#address-class)

-It's possible to find the same methods in [SDK](/develop/dapps/#most-popular-sdk) for other languages too.
+It's also possible to make use of similar mechanisms using [SDKs](/develop/dapps/#most-popular-sdk).